benbates30/tiger_implementation/README.md

-# tiger_implementation
+# (WIP) TIGER Framework
-Un-official implementation of the Transformer Index for GEnerative Recommenders (TIGER) framework.
+Un-official implementation (replication) of the Transformer Index for GEnerative Recommenders (TIGER) framework introduced in the Recommender Systems with Generative Retrieval paper.
+This is my first attempt to replicate a paper, is currently a work in progress, and will be updated throughout.
+The paper notes that their implementation, which used T5X for the transformer, will be released upon acceptance.
+That will be linked here, along with proper citation.
+For now, the pre-print is linked [here](https://shashankrajput.github.io/Generative.pdf).
+Note that I have no affiliation with this paper or its authors, and this is purely my interpretation and recreation attempt of what has been outlined in the pre-print.